Ontario Highway 3: Essex Bypass

+On August 12, 2019, the MTO announced its intention to expand Highway 3 within Essex County by twinning the existing two-lane highway with a second carriageway.

+Early construction work was underway as of March 2021 to twin approximately 6 km of Highway 3 around the town of Essex, including intersection improvements at Essex County Road 8 (Maidstone Avenue), removal of the at-grade intersection at Ellis Side Road (access to southbound carriageway removed, northbound carriageway access changed to right-in/right-out), and a grade-separation at North Malden Road/Victoria Avenue which involved replacing the signalized intersection with an underpass.

+Further expansion from east of Essex to Leamington is currently under detailed design and engineering.
+On June 2, 2023, construction started to twin 15.6 km of the Essex Bypass, from 1.2 km east of Essex Road 23 (Arner Townline) easterly to 1.1 km east of Essex Road 34 (Union Avenue).

 St. Thomas Expressway

 The St. Thomas expressway was built along the northern edge of that city beginning in 1974.
 It features six overpasses and a single interchange, at First Avenue.
 A ribbon cutting ceremony was held on September 7, 1981 to officially open the new route, which bypassed the former Highway 3 alignment along Talbot Street and the short concurrency with Highway 4 (Sunset Drive).
 The bypass cost C$16.5 million to construct, and features a two-lane roadway with allotted space on the north side for a second two-lane roadway.
 Plans originally called for the expressway to extend further east to New Sarum and later even as far as Aylmer, but these have never materialized.